2000s in Hong Kong: Media control in Hong Kong

 A survey conducted by the Hong Kong Journalists Association found that 58.4% of journalists think press freedom in HK has deteriorated since the handover, mainly as a result of self-censorship and government's tighter grip on information flow.
 Direct Internet censorship in Hong Kong has not been a major issue.
 In 2009 HK was still ranked 48 by the international Press Freedom Index.
 This is still far ahead of the People's Republic of China.
 Other self-censorship events include the 2009 Hong Kong Broadcasting Authority forum where major station TVB was labeled as CCTVB with censored news like the mainland's CCTV.
 The local Citizens' Radio was raided by the Office of the Telecommunications Authority (OFTA) after being deemed illegal.

 Finance

-The 1997 Asian Financial Crisis caused a deflationary period that spanned 6 years into July 2004.
-A few years later, the global Financial crisis of 2007–2010 rocked the financial well-being of the SAR's financial sector.
-The Lehman mini-bond crisis was one that affected the territory greatly.
+The 1997 Asian financial crisis caused a deflationary period that spanned 6 years into July 2004.
+The 2008 financial crisis damaged the financial well-being of the SAR's financial sector.
+The bankruptcy of Lehman Brothers affected the territory greatly.
 Joseph Yam, the Chief Executive of the Hong Kong Monetary Authority who was the highest paid central banker in the world resigned in 2009.
 Traditionally, HK dollar is pegged against the US dollar.
 Questions have come up on whether HK should peg to the Chinese yuan since it is integrated to China economically.
 But since the yuan is not fully convertible, a peg to the yuan would cause disruptions.